-The mouth of insects is a most complex and variously modified apparatus, but, as has been mentioned above, is broadly divisible into two distinct kinds. the masticatory and the suctorial mouth.
-The masticatory mouth consists of an upper lip, or labrum, a pair of biting jaws, or mandibles, a pair of chewing jaws, furnished with palpi, or maxilla, and a lower lip, formed by confluent maxillæ, also provided with palpi, or the labium, of which the lower fixed part is called the mentum, and the upper movable part the ligula.

-form a spiral trunk, the proboscis, which serves to suck or pump up the juices of flowers.
+The mouth of insects is a most complex and variously modified apparatus, but, as has been mentioned above, is broadly divisible into two distinct kinds, the masticatory and the suctorial The masticatory mouth mouth. consists of an upper lip, or labrum, a pair of biting jaws, or mandibles, a pair of chewing jaws, furnished with palpi, or maxilla, and a lower lip, formed by confluent maxillæ, also provided with palpi, or the labium, of which the lower fixed part is called the mentum, and the upper moveable part the ligula.
+The suctorial mouth is formed by the great development of the maxillæ, each of which forms half a tube, the two cohering to form a spiral trunk, the proboscis, which serves to suck or pump up the juices of flowers.
 The labium is very small, but the labial palpi are very large.
-Some of the Hemiptera, or honey suckers, have their mandibles and maxillæ modified, to form four needles, or lancets, with a long tubular labium.
-An arrangement similar to this is met with in the common house-fly.
+Some of the Hemiptera, or honey suckers, have their mandibles and maxillæ modified to form four needles, or lancets, with a long tubular labium, an arrangement similar to this is met with in the common house fly.

 In recapitulation, then, the mouth of insects possesses four laterally working or transverse jaws in addition to the upper and lower jaws.
-The upper and lower jaws, or the labrum and the labium, often only serve to close the mouth, and are called the 'lips,' the upper pair of transverse jaws are the 'maxillæ,' the lower the 'mandibles.'
-Both the mandibles and the labium, as a rule, support palpi, which are organs of sensation.
+The upper and lower jaws, or the labrum and the labium, often only serve to close the mouth, and are called the 'lips,' the upper pair of transverse jaws are the 'maxillæ,' the lower the 'mandibles'-both the mandibles and the labium, as a rule, support palpi, which are organs of sensation.
 From this it will be seen that there are many points of resemblance between the mouth of Insects and the mouth of Crustaceans.